 Additional fine-tuning you may need:

-- More information about your processes and ways-of-work – While working with remote teams, it is extremely important to have your processes well documented and available to all team members.
+- More information about your processes and ways-of-work – while working on remote teams, it is extremely important to have your processes well documented and available to all team members.

-Small tip: It makes sense to add a brief walkthrough on the processes into your onboarding process, so that all new team members would know where to find the necessary info.
+Small tip: It helps to have a brief walkthrough on the processes in your onboarding process, so that all new team members know where to find the necessary information.

-- More visibility for team tasks and progress – with most of the things being done remotely, visibility becomes extremely important – create common dashboards with team KPIs, an online Kanban or Scrum board with tasks, etc., so that every team member could get an instant view of what’s going on with the project.
+- More visibility for team tasks and progress – with most work being done remotely, visibility becomes extremely important.
+As a result, creating common dashboards with team KPIs, or an online kanban or scrum board with tasks, etc., allows every team member to get an instant view of what’s going on with the project.

-Small tip: Turn it into a habit to look at those boards together with the team during your regular meetings – thus you can make sure everyone: a) knows they exist; b) stays involved in the process and understands his/her impact on the overall team performance.
+Small tip: Turn it into a habit to look at the boards as a team during regular meetings to make sure everyone: a) knows they exist; b) stays involved in the process and understands his and her impact on overall team performance.

-- Remote work infrastructure - Make sure that all team members planning to work remotely have all necessary equipment and access to your internal computer network through a secure VPN connection.
-And that your network is configured so that it can support all those remote connections.
+- Remote work infrastructure - make sure that all team members planning to work remotely have all necessary equipment and access to their internal computer network through a secure VPN connection.
+Also, make sure that your network is configured so that it can support all remote connections.

-Small tip: In addition to organizing the infrastructure itself, make sure team members know who to contact if they need help setting up access and equipment, and that such person is available for consultations and support of your team members.
+Small tip: In addition to organizing the infrastructure itself, make sure team members know who to contact if they need help setting up access and equipment, and that such person is available for consultation and support.

-To sum it all up, of course, you will need to put additional efforts and make some changes in your organization to be able to support remote collaboration for your team, but all those steps and efforts will also have a very positive impact on your daily business, even when you return to work in your office.
-Modern technologies and tools offer a variety of possibilities for switching to remote work easily.
-Read our TOOLS FOR REMOTE WORK AND COLLABORATION article to learn more about the tools, which can help you make remote work efficient and start enjoying it!
+To sum it all up, of course additional effort is needed and changes must be made in order for your organization to support the remote collaboration of your team.
+Furthermore, all of these steps and efforts will have a very positive impact on your daily business, even when you return to work in your office.
+Modern technologies and tools offer a variety of options to easily switch to remote work.
+Read our article, Top 8 Tools for Remote Work and Collaboration, to learn more about the tools that can help make remote work enjoyable and efficient.